Holographic-Sol/icue_display/README.txt

 iCUE Display executable is compiled from .py so that module GPUINFO can pipe stdout which is necessary for gpu information.
 (This is why the vbs to run quietly will be used because iCUE display is compiled from .py rather than .pyw).

+UNDERGOING UPDATE: RGB Values will not update while the current update is in progress (will only update to file). (effiency and id enumeration update).

 iCUE Display ius designed to be efficient.
 Threads are killed when iCUE is not running.
 Threads are killed when function(s) disabled.
 Use recommended settings for best efficiency and use.